Find the general guidelines on operating private or commercial flights in Danish territory.

 Applications for/notifications of individual flights must be submitted to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk not later than 48 hours in advance of the intended landing.
 Applications for approval of/notifications of traffic programmes shall be submitted not later than 30 days/15 days before the effective date of the traffic programme.

-US air carriers operating between the US and Denmark, between destinations in Denmark and destinations within in EU, and between Denmark and destinations outside the EU, including Greenland and the Faroe Islands.
+US air carriers operating between the US and Denmark, between destinations in Denmark and destinations within in EU, and between destinations in Denmark and destinations outside the EU, including Greenland and the Faroe Islands

 US air carriers may operate non-scheduled (charter) flights between the US and Denmark without permission from the Danish Civil Aviation and Railway Authority, cf. the Treaty on Open Skies/Air Transport Agreement.
 The flights shall, however, be notified to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk.